 While the University Career Services reports to Undergraduate Academic Affairs under UE, it serves all university students, including students in graduate programs and professional schools, such as business, law, and medicine.
 Located on the Busch and College Avenue Campuses, the many counselors and programmers in Career Services work to train students for a range of job markets.
 Students come to Career Services in their first and second years at Rutgers for help determining their majors.
 The counseling staff use a number of aptitude indexes and career assessment tools to help students understand their career strengths and to learn more about a particular vocation.
 Through workshops in writing resumes and curriculum vitae, and cover letters, students build strong profiles for an increasingly competitive marketplace.
 Through Career Services Job Fairs, the Interview Center, webcasts on business networking, interviewing, and employer recruitment, Career Services offers the broadest range of job preparation.

-Career Services offers two new 2012 showcase programs: the Wall Street Initiative and the Rutgers Internship & Co-op Program (RICP).
-Right now, online, you can submit an application on the Career Services Website to be among the 50 seniors and juniors selected for the Wall Street Initiative, a program inspired and co-sponsored by Dean Doug Greenberg, Executive Dean of the School of Arts and Sciences (SAS), and several Rutgers alumni who are Wall Street executive corporate leaders.
-Individuals from all Schools and majors are invited to apply.
-Selected students will enroll in workshops intended to prepare them for an internship or career on Wall Street.
-The new Internship and Co-op program offers an online course for all SAS majors.
+Among their many initiatives, University Career Services offers programs like their Road to Wall Street program and the Rutgers Internship & Co-op Program (RICP).
+In the Road to Wall Street, selected students will enroll in workshops intended to prepare them for an internship or career on Wall Street, and the Rutgers Internship and Co-op program offers an online course for all SAS majors.
 If you would like to enhance your resume while gaining valuable experience in a business or industry, contact us or learn more about our services at our website.